 Annually, at least one general meeting of the Company must be held.
 This annual general meeting of shareholders must be held within six months after the end of the Company's fiscal year.
 A general meeting of shareholders must also be held within three months after our board of directors has decided that it is likely that the Company's equity has decreased to or below 50% of its paid up and called up share capital.
-In addition, without prejudice to the relevant best practice provisions of the DCGC with respect to invoking a 'response period' or the provisions under Dutch law with respect to invoking a 'cooling-ff period', a general meeting of shareholders must be held when requested by one or more shareholders and/or others with meeting rights under Dutch law collectively representing at least 10% of the Company's issued share capital, provided that certain criteria are met.
-Any additional general meeting of shareholders shall be convened whenever our board of directors would so decide.
-Each general meeting of Shareholders must be held in Utrecht, Amsterdam, Arnhem, Assen, Haarlem, 's-Hertogenbosch, Groningen, Leeuwarden, Lelystad, Maastricht, Middelburg, Rotterdam, Haarlemmermeer (Schiphol), The Hague or Zwolle, the Netherlands.
+In addition, without prejudice to the relevant best practice provisions of the DCGC with respect to invoking a 'response period' or the provisions under Dutch law with respect to invoking a 'cooling-off period', a general meeting of shareholders must be held when requested by one or more shareholders and/or others with meeting rights under Dutch law collectively representing at least 10% of the Company's issued share capital, provided that certain criteria are met.
+Any additional general meeting of shareholders must be held in Utrecht, Amsterdam, Arnhem, Assen, Haarlem, 's-Hertogenbosch, Groningen, Leeuwarden, Lelystad, Maastricht, Middelburg, Rotterdam, Haarlemmermeer (Schiphol), The Hague or Zwolle, the Netherlands.